 Sec.
-16. NRS 484C.230 is hereby amended to read as follows: - 1.
-At any time while a person is not eligible for a license, permit or privilege to drive following an order of revocation issued pursuant to NRS 484C.220, the person may request in writing a hearing by the Department to review the order of revocation, but the person is only entitled to one hearing.
-The hearing must be conducted [within 15 days after receipt of the request, or] as soon [thereafter] as is practicable [, in the county where the requester resides unless the parties agree otherwise.] at any location, if the hearing officer permits each party and witness to attend the hearing by telephone, videoconference or other electronic means.
+16. NRS 484C.230 is hereby amended to read as follows:

+1. At any time while a person is not eligible for a license, permit or privilege to drive following an order of revocation issued pursuant to NRS 484C.220, the person may request in writing a hearing by the Department to review the order of revocation, but the person is only entitled to one hearing.
+The hearing must be conducted within 15 days after receipt of the request, or as soon thereafter as is practicable, in the county where the requester resides unless the parties agree otherwise.
 The Director or agent of the Director may issue subpoenas for the attendance of witnesses and the production of relevant books and papers and may require a reexamination of the requester.
 Unless the person is ineligible for a temporary license pursuant to NRS 484C.220, the Department shall issue an additional temporary license for a period which is sufficient to complete the administrative review.